 - Add the orzo to the skillet and let it cook for about 2-3 minutes just in the oil so that it starts to toast lightly; this will give it a nutty flavor.

-- Season with salt and pepper, then stir in the chicken broth and milk or half and half.
-Bring to a boil, then turn the heat down to a medium-low, cover with a lid and let it cook for 5 minutes.
+- Season with salt and pepper, then stir in the chicken broth and milk.
+Bring to a boil, then turn the heat down to a medium-low, cover with a lid and let it cook for 10 minutes.

-- Remove the lid and stir in the spinach and Parmesan cheese and fresh parsley.
+- Remove the lid and test for doneness.
+If orzo is tender, stir in the chicken, Parmesan cheese, spinach, and fresh parsley, if using.
 Taste and add more salt or pepper if needed.

 Notes